-What can we learn from people's use of Smart Home devices?
+What can sales teams learn from people's use of Smart Home devices?

 Matter - The new industry standard that is changing everything.